When I was jus a freshman in Highschool, I learned something one night at a dance that I ended up using my entire life.

 What you believe might not be true; it may be just your opinion.

 I’m amazed that Trump still gets more press than the President.

-Every time the media gets excited about a black person accomplishing something new, I feel it’s demeaning.
+Whenever the media gets overly excited about a black person accomplishing something, I think it’s demeaning.

 No. Indeed, the U.S. Constitution does not mention either “presumption of innocence” or “proof beyond a reasonable.”
 Yet, that has been the law since our founding.
 Where did we get it from?
 English Common Law.
 It wasn’t until 1895 that the Supreme Court made it the law of the land.
 Where did the Brits get it from?
 Roman law and the Bible, specifically, Deuteronomy.
 (Under Construction)

 Geo: I was watching a film about a slander case against an American who was being tried in England, and the lawyer said, “You have to prove that you didn’t slander him.

 Must confess I’m listening to “Workin’ For The Weekend,” “Turn Me Loose,” and “Sweet City Woman” on Spotify on my daily round trip to work.

 I guess I understand city rivalries.
 Pittsburgh is a great Pennsylvania city, but I always thought it couldn’t hold a candle to my hometown of Philly.
 (The Royal George)